Concrete curing temperature: ideal range, chart, and limits.

 The practical floor is 40°F. Below that, hydration slows so much that the slab barely gains strength.
 ACI 306 (cold-weather concreting) requires fresh concrete be held at a minimum of 50°F for thicker sections and up to 55°F for thin sections during the protection period.

 At what temperature does concrete stop curing?
-Effectively at 40°F, and entirely once the concrete drops below about 25°F and the mix water freezes.
+It slows to a crawl below 40°F, and stops entirely once the concrete drops below about 25°F and the mix water freezes.
 If concrete freezes before it reaches roughly 500 psi — usually the first 24 hours in cold weather — the expanding ice ruptures the paste and the damage is permanent.
 That's why the first night matters more than pour-day temperature.

 Maximum curing temperature